manateelazycat/lsp-bridge/README.md

 * lsp-bridge-find-impl-other-window: jump to the implementation in other-window
 * lsp-bridge-return-from-def: return to the location before calling `lsp-bridge-find-def`
 * lsp-bridge-find-references: traverse across code references (forked from color-rg.el)
 * lsp-bridge-lookup-documentation: lookup documentation of symbol under the cursor
 * lsp-bridge-rename: rename symbol under the cursor
 * lsp-bridge-show-signature-help-in-minibuffer: show signature help in minibuffer manually (move cursor to parameters area will show signature help automatically)
 * lsp-bridge-restart-process: restart lsp-bridge process (only used for development)

+After enable Xref support, the commands for Xref is available, we currently supported and tested those:

+* xref-find-definitions: jump to the definition
+* xref-go-back: return to the location before calling `xref-find-definitions`
+* xref-go-forward: jump to the location before calling `xref-go-back`

 ## Customize language server configuration